jeweber/django-privacyidea-auth/README.md

 'update_attributes': if set to True, the user attributes in the django DB will be updated, if privacyidea samlcheck returns user attributes

 'realm': if set, the realm of the user, who tries to authenticate.
-If the realm is None, the user is looked up in the default realm.
+If the realm is None, the user is looked up in the default realm

+'enforce_realm': if set, login name must contains '@' too separates realm from the username